camunda/camunda-docs-cawemo/content/user-guide/_index.md

 Cawemo is a web-based BPMN modeling application with a focus on collaboration.

-This user guide describes the individual parts of the Cawemo application and how to use them.
+This user guide describes the individual parts (views) of the Cawemo application and how to use them.